 In real-world terms, that means you’ll be able to simultaneously charge a pair of smartphones or tablets, or up to four lower-power gadgets like Kindles or wireless headphones, all from the one adapter.

-The adapter has a North American-style plug built in, with three other connectors that quickly clip on and off, giving compatibility with sockets in most countries.
-There’s also a little travel bag to keep them in, which is always useful for little accessories like this that are easily lost.
+The adapter has a North American-style plug built in.
+Three other connectors quickly clip on and off to provide compatibility with sockets in most countries.
+There’s also a small bag to keep them in, always useful for little accessories like this that are easily lost.